McNichols Civic Center

 Platform

-Double wood doors were recreated from original drawings.
+Double wood doors were recreated from the original drawings.
 They open onto a small balcony with a glass railing, a perfect perch for a party host when addressing guests below.

 On Display